 For over 30 years, tourists have been travelling to the Perhentian Islands for a piece of its paradise.
 Unlike Langkawi, Penang and other west coast islands in Malaysia, it has resisted the erection of flash hotels and maintained its local feel.
 Whilst this is part of its attraction, there’s generally a large disparity between the quality of its accommodation and the price you pay to be there.

-In contrast to Thailand, which in my opinion, offers much better hotels for a fraction of the price, many hotels on Malaysia’s east coast islands still have a way to go when it comes to quality versus cost.
+In contrast to Thailand, which in my opinion, offers much better hotels for a fraction of the price, many stays on Malaysia’s east coast islands still have a way to go when it comes to quality versus cost.

 I’ve stayed in much nicer beach huts in Koh Lipe, that offer better food, service and boast the same enchanting sea views.
 They were also significantly cheaper than most resorts in the Perhentians.